 Ingram’s Busy Bee Bakery

 The yellow-and-black striped awnings are beacons for west suburban paczki fans.
 You can brave the line to get your fill; bakers work in earnest to make customers happy.
-But your best bet is to phone an order to the bakery, so you can just pop in for a quick pick-up on the big, fat day.
-A whopping 20 fillings are on the menu at this sweet bakery, making it hard to choose the best of the bunch, so go with a double-dozen and give every single one a taste.
+Your best bet for making things go quickly is to print an order form and bring to the bakery on the big, fat day.
+A whopping 20 fillings are on the menu at this sweet bakery, making it hard to choose the best of the bunch.
+We say you go with a double-dozen and give every single one a taste.